This article explores multiple methodologies for how to calculate a market size, including top-down and bottom-up

 One way to perform a market size determination is to roll-up the total annual sales of all market participants.
 This is effective for small markets or slowly changing markets.

 In this approach, all independent contributors to a market of interest are summed to determine a total market value.

-For situations in which the sales of all industry participants is known and can be aggregated, this is considered an effective approach for market size determination.
+For situations in which the sales of all industry participants are known and can be aggregated, this is considered an effective approach for market size determination.
 However, it typically does not work well when there are large numbers of industry participants or if a market if rapidly evolving.